-- 21. All Network Support Infrastructure Owners shall be entitled to offer Communications Providers nondiscriminatory access to their Network Support Infrastructure, subject to the conditions of contracts in effect at the time of enactment, and shall be obliged to grant all reasonable requests from Communications Providers to give access to their Network Support Infrastructure for the purpose of implementing components of Communications Networks. - Requests for access by Communications Providers shall be made using a Request for Access ("RFA") form, the format of which shall be determined by the Manager, but shall include sufficient information to enable the Network Support Infrastructure Owner to arrive at a fully informed decision within 30 working day of receipt of an RFA. - 23.
-Where the Network Support Infrastructure Owner consents to access, the terms offered must be fair and reasonable including as to time, price and conditions and set forth using a Consent to Access ("CTA") form, the format of which shall be determined by the Manager. - 24.
+- 2.1.
+All Network Support Infrastructure Owners shall be entitled to offer Communications Providers access to their Network Support Infrastructure and shall be obliged to grant all reasonable requests from Communications Providers to give access to their Network Support Infrastructure for the purpose of implementing components of Communications Networks. - 2.2.
+Requests for access by Communications Providers shall be made using a Request for Access ("RFA") form, the format of which shall be determined by the Manager, but shall include sufficient information to enable the Network Support Infrastructure Owner to arrive at a fully informed decision within 30 working day of receipt of an RFA. - 2.3.
+Where the Network Support Infrastructure Owner consents to access, the terms offered must be fair and reasonable including as to time, price and conditions and set forth using a Consent to Access ("CTA") form, the format of which shall be determined by the Manager. - 2.4.
 Once a valid RFA has been submitted, the Network Support Infrastructure Owner, shall grant all reasonable requests from the issuer of the RFA to conduct a site survey relating to the components of its Network Support Infrastructure specified in the RFA.
 Such request shall be made using a Site Survey Request ("SSR") form, the format of which shall be determined by the Manager.
-The Network Support Infrastructure Owner shall have 15 working days to respond to such request. - 25.
+The Network Support Infrastructure Owner shall have 15 working days to respond to such request. - 2.5.
 Where the Network Support Infrastructure Owner consents to the site survey, the terms offered shall be fair and reasonable including as to time, price and conditions and made using a Consent to Survey ("CTS") form, the format of which shall be determined by the Manager.